jaspervdj/hakyll/web/tutorials/github-pages-tutorial.md

 Working with Hakyll on a GitHub Pages-hosted website is complicated slightly due to Hakyll outputting files to a ```_site``` subdirectory, our desire to have the source code as well as the compiled site stored in a single repository, and our desire to automate it.

-This guide will walkthrough the creation and setup of a GitHub site that has two independent branches.
+This guide will walkthrough the creation and setup of a GitHub site that works on a single `master` branch.

-1. ```master``` - This is where your site lives.
-It's what you see when you go to ```https://<your repo>.github.io```.
-This branch *needs* to be called master.
-2. ```develop``` - This is where your website's source is.
-That's all your Haskell code, your posts and templates, etc, and it's where you do work from.
-This name was chosen arbitrarily and can be freely substituted for any name of your choosing.

 When you're finished, you will be able to, with one command, refresh your website's contents and send any changes to your GitHub Page.